Azure/azure-sdk-for-js/design/experimental-new-features-in-modular.md

 **_Experimental Features_**: Experimental features could be either client side features or service preview features or both.
 **_Api version picking strategy_**: The api version we choose to generate the experimental code is latest preview, if there's a latest newer GA version, then we will use that GA version when there are some client side features under experiment or preview.
 **_Client side features_**: The client side features should be some innovative ideas or some new proposals which is meant to improve SDK user experience or performance.
-Features like LRO or Paging are considered as to reach full functionalities. should not be treated as experimental features.
+Features like LRO or Paging are considered as to reach full functionalities. should not be treated as experimental features. it should not happen very often.

 ## Proposal